WYATTBENSKEN/multimorbidity/README.md

 detailed in depth below.

 This package is meant to be both user-friendly and transparent.
-An individual should feel comfortably understanding what’s ‘under the hood’ with these various metrics and the functions are written in a way that makes this possible.
+An individual should feel comfortable understanding what’s ‘under the hood’ with these various metrics.
+Given this, this function has been written in a way that makes the code and specific diagnosis codes accessible.

 ## Warning and Notice